2016 United States House of Representatives elections in North Carolina: District 5

 The 5th district is located in northwestern North Carolina, from the Appalachian Mountains to the Piedmont Triad area.
 The new map shifted the district slightly to the north and put the entirety of Forsyth County in the district.
-The incumbent is Republican Virginia Foxx, who has represented the district since 2005.
+Incumbent Republican Virginia Foxx, who had represented the district since 2005, ran for re-election.
 She was re-elected with 61% of the vote in 2014.
+The district had a PVI of R+9.